Dynamics in the mix

 About Dynaments and Taglets

 Dynaments and Taglets do not create dynamic within the Management Server, but only after publishing, meaning within the live system.
-They are much more flexible, as they are not subject to the Management Server's restrictions (which, as has been pointed out, absolutely make sense).
-This makes possible functionalities such as subsequent, automatic cropping of pictures for each desired view, but also things like facetted search, suggested search, integrated product- or recipe databases, basically any kind of dynamics.
+They are much more flexible, as they are not subject to the Management Server's restrictions (which definitely make sense).
+This enables us to integrate functionalities such as subsequent, automatic cropping of pictures for each desired view, but also things like facetted search, suggested search, integrated product- or recipe databases, basically any kind of dynamics.

 That way, complex web applications can be integrated natively into a website published by the Management Server – and now, they can even interact with content published by the latter: The entire text content of an integrated third-party application is edited within the Management Server, while the actual business logic keeps being represented by that third-party application.